Barbara Damrosch

 Barbara Damrosch (born in 1942) is a professional in the field of horticulture, a writer, and co-owner of the Four Season Farm.
-She was educated at the Brearley School, Wheaton College in Massachusetts, and Columbia University, where she earned a PhD in English Literature.
+She was educated at the Brearley School, Wheaton College in Massachusetts, and Columbia University, where she did work toward a PhD in English Literature.
 From 1979 to 1992, she was the owner of a company by the name of Barbara Damrosch Landscape Design.
 She operated this company in Washington, Connecticut.
 Her book The Garden Primer is a classic manual of horticulture.
 She and her husband, Eliot Coleman, operate an experimental market garden in Maine.
 This garden produces food year-round and is a model of small-scale sustainable agriculture.

-Her publications include The Garden Primer, Theme Gardens, and a yearly garden calendar started in 1992.
+Her publications include The Garden Primer, The Four Season Farm Gardener's Cookbook, and A Life in the Garden: Tales and Tips for Growing Food in Every Season.
 For several years, she and Coleman co-hosted the TV series Gardening Naturally.